Abdullah-Albanna/yemen-ipcc-rs/README.md

-### What's going on?

-this project is going to be re-written in Rust !
+### this project is a rewrite of my YemenIPCC project in Rust

-care to see what I've [done](https://github.com/Abdullah-Albanna/YemenIPCC/tree/dev) so far?
+care to see what I've [done](https://github.com/Abdullah-Albanna/yemenipcc-rs/tree/dev)

-the [old](https://github.com/Abdullah-Albanna/YemenIPCC/tree/python) python codebase is still avaiable